offthehandle/jQuery-SmoothScroll/README.md

 The `topWidgetOnResize` is a callback.
 It fires on page resize to provide a hook for positioning the top widget.
 The value of `this` is set to the jQuery Object of the top widget by its CSS id; e.g. `$(#scroll-to-top)`.

 ##### Top Widget Resize Timeout
-The `topWidgetResizeTimeout` is the duration of a timeout to optimize the `topWidgetOnResize` callback.
+The `topWidgetResizeTimeout` is the duration of the timeout to optimize the `topWidgetOnResize` callback.
 You can delay the execution of the callback to allow other resize events to complete by setting this value higher.
 Setting it to 0 will execute the callback immediately.